ErickBaz/RoadToXamarinU/Course Notes.md

 - Mono runtime (your C# code + .net libraries) and Android Runtime (java libraries and android libraries) run side by side to execute a Xamarin.Android App
 - Android SDK updates needs to be updated manually in order to have access to the latest versions of Android. (once a month is good).
 - Android SDK manager helps you install new and old versions of the Android SDK
-  - Android SDK Tools
+  - Android SDK Tools (recomendation: keep only the latest three tools)
   - Android SDK Platform-Tools (recomendation: install only platforms that you want to target)
-  - Andoird SDK Build-tools
+  - Android SDK Build-tools

 ## AND102 Activities and Intents